cambrian/accumulator-demo/README.md

 in the system.
 Although we include `r` different miners in the simulation, one of them is always elected leader to establish consensus.

-For more details, please review the comments in our code.
+For more details, please review our code.